Acushnet, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 49.1 km2, of which 47.7 km2 is land and 1.4 km2, or 2.76%, is water.
 Acushnet is bordered to the east and northeast by Rochester, to the southeast by Mattapoisett, to the south by Fairhaven, to the west by New Bedford, and to the northwest by Freetown.
 The town line between Acushnet, Rochester and Mattapoisett forms a portion of the border between Bristol and Plymouth counties.
 Acushnet lies approximately 50 mi south of Boston, 20 mi west of Cape Cod, 4 mi north of Buzzards Bay, and 30 mi southeast of Providence, Rhode Island.

+Acushnet contains the Acushnet Center census-designated place, which is the most densely populated part of town.
+The CDP contains 28.7% of the town's overall population and just 7.7% of its land area.

 Acushnet lies along the Acushnet River and its tributaries, including the Keene River and Squinn Brook, which feed the New Bedford Reservoir, in turn feeding the Acushnet.
 The Acushnet River is the town line between it and New Bedford south of Main Street.
 There are several other ponds in the town, including Hamlin's Mill Pond (along the Acushnet), East Pond and a portion of Tinkham Pond, which lies along the Mattapoisett town line.
 The town lies within the coastal plain, mostly below 80 ft elevation, with higher points around Mendon and Perry Hills in the southeast of town and in the Sassaquin area in the northwest corner of town, where the highest point in town rises slightly above 160 ft above sea level.
 Most of the town's population lies along the New Bedford line, with the biggest area being in the southwest corner of the town, near the town hall.

 Surrounding communities

 Transportation

 A short, 2.8 mi stretch of Route 105 passes through the northeast corner of town, both entering and exiting through Rochester.
 Otherwise, the town contains no state or federal highways.
-Route 18 and Route 140 both pass to the west of the town, with the former passing within feet of the town line as it enters Freetown.
-Interstate 195, the nearest interstate to the town, passes just south of the town through Fairhaven, with the nearest exits being Exits 16–18.
+Route 18 and Route 140 both pass through New Bedford to the west of town, with the former passing within feet of the town line as it enters Freetown.
+Interstate 195, the nearest interstate to the town, passes just south of the town through Fairhaven, with the nearest exits being Exits 27–29.